 “A YCIS student, on our unique education journey, is immersed in Eastern and Western cultures whilst acquiring a high proficiency in English (including English as an Additional Language, EAL) and Chinese; unifying in high bilingual skills.
 Our students gain a new and profoundly deep appreciation of the two spectrums.”

-Years 7 to 9 follow the NCE, Years 10 to 11 work towards their IGCSEs when they study between eight and 10 subjects, and Years 12 to 13 study for the IBDP.
-From 2017, the school started to integrate Years 7-9 into a new middle school programme that is designed to smooth the transition with primary and secondary school.
+Years 7 to 9 follow the NCE, Years 10 to 11 work towards their IGCSEs (when they study between 8 and 10 subjects), and Years 12 to 13 study for the IBDP.
+From 2017, the school started to integrate Years 7 to 9 into a new middle school programme that is designed to smooth the transition with primary and secondary school.